 As Language Specialists we will be reading extracts from the contemporary classic war novel War Horse by Michael Morpurgo.
-We will be exploring how war is viewed from a child's perspective by reading John Boyne's 'The Boy in the Striped Pyjamas' and Morris Gleitzman's 'Once ', which are both set in Germany.
-We will also be studying the film and theatre interpretations of Michelle Magorian's Goodnight Mr Tom (such as the stage play adaptation written by David Wood and the film directed by Jack Gold, starring John Thaw).
-Other genres of literature will include analysing the monumental impact of The Diary of Anne Frank, as well as appreciating other perspectives of war, like those documented in the war poetry of Wilfred Owen and The Charge of the Light Brigade by Alfred Lord Tennyson.
+We will be exploring how war is viewed from a child's perspective by reading John Boyne's 'The Boy in the Striped Pyjamas' and Morris Gleitzman's 'Once', which are both set in Germany.
+We will also be studying the narrative interpretations of Michelle Magorian's Goodnight Mr Tom.
+Other genres of literature will include comparing a first hand account of the impact of war in The Diary of Anne Frank, to the fictional accounts that we have studied; as well as appreciating other perspectives of war, like those documented in the war poetry of Wilfred Owen and The Charge of the Light Brigade by Alfred Lord Tennyson.
 We will be further exploring battlefield experiences in history and creating our own poems based on the London Blitz.
 In our non-fiction genre we will be writing instructions about how to tackle an army assault course and will also be holding class debates about issues surrounding conflict, such as, women's roles, evacuees and the necessity of war.

-As Geographers we will be examining the location and contribution of the key countries in World War II.
-Which countries were the Allies?
+As Geographers we will

+be examining location and contribution of the key countries in World War II.
+Which countries were the Allies and which the Axis?
 We will also be looking at the impact of the war outside Europe (in Asia, Africa, the Americas and Australia) and where the key battles were won and lost.
-The evacuation of children across the country will also be of particular interest.
+The evacuation of children across the country will also be of particular interest

-As Historians we will be looking at the key battles throughout antiguity including the battle of Kadesh, The battles of Hastings, Waterloo and World Wars I and II.
-We will be considering the evolution of battle and how technology and materials have influenced the development of weaponry.
-We will explore the leadership roles of key individuals during WW2 and consider the ideas beliefs, attitudes and experiences of civilians living through The Blitz and those of evacuated children in WW2
+As Historians we will be looking at the key battles throughout antiquity including the battle of Kadesh, The battles of Hastings, Waterloo and World Wars I and II.
+We will explore the leadership roles of key individuals during WW2 and consider the ideas beliefs. attitudes and experiences of civilians living through The Blitz and those of evacuated children in WW2 and how propaganda affected the attitudes and opinions of society.